-Supong Jitmuang’s documentary Mob 2020–2021 will be shown at Kinjai Contemporary in Bangkok on 12th October, as part of the Once Upon a Time 63 (กาลครั้งหนึ่งของฉันในปี 63) exhibition.
+Supong Jitmuang’s documentary Mob 2020–2021 will be shown at Kinjai Contemporary in Bangkok today, as part of the Once Upon a Time 63 (กาลครั้งหนึ่งของฉันในปี 63) exhibition.
 (The film received its first public screening at the same venue in 2022.)
-The exhibition, organised by the Museum of Popular History, runs from 12th to 25th October, and the film will be screened continuously throughout the exhibition.

 Mob 2020–2021 covers the first twelve months of the recent anti-government protest movement.
 Supong and his camera were at Thammasat University on 19th September 2020, for the overnight rally that later occupied Sanam Luang.
 On 14th October 2020, he filmed the march to Government House, after which a state of emergency was declared.
 On 17th November 2020, he was on the front line when protesters used inflatable ducks to protect themselves from water cannon fired by riot police.
 (Sorayos Prapapan’s short film Yellow Duck Against Dictatorship documents the same event.)